A recently held symposium by the HMS Department of Genetics asked experts to consider how genetic research can help people colonize other planets.

 Those questions were just the beginning of a free-form symposium hosted March 13 by the HMS Department of Genetics on “Genetics, Biomedicine, and the Human Experience in Space,” the standing-room-only crowd in attendance fueled by pizza and unbridled curiosity.

 Speakers quickly made clear why space travel and exploration over vast, uncharted distances depends on numerous, unknown factors hidden in our genes.
-Living with microgravity while being bombarded with cosmic rays can affect different people different ways.
+Living with microgravity while being bombarded with cosmic rays can affect different people in different ways.
 Scientists want to know why—and which genes might make it better or worse.

 Also, space is just cool.